Trey Sermon

-An'treyon "Trey" Sermon (born January 30, 1999) is an American football running back for the Philadelphia Eagles of the National Football League (NFL).
-He played college football at Oklahoma and Ohio State and was drafted by the San Francisco 49ers in the third round of the 2021 NFL Draft.
+An'treyon Sermon (born January 30, 1999) is an American professional football running back for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Oklahoma Sooners and Ohio State Buckeyes and was selected by the San Francisco 49ers in the third round of the 2021 NFL draft.
+He also played for the Philadelphia Eagles, and Indianapolis Colts.

-Early years
+Early life

 Sermon attended Sprayberry High School in Marietta, Georgia.
 He committed to the University of Oklahoma to play college football.

 College career

 Oklahoma

 As a true freshman at Oklahoma in 2017, Sermon played in all 14 games and made three starts.
 He finished the season with 744 yards on 121 carries with five touchdowns.
 As a sophomore in 2018, he shared time with Kennedy Brooks, rushing for 947 yards on 164 carries and 13 touchdowns.
 As a junior in 2019, he played in nine games and had 54 carries for 385 yards and four touchdowns.

 Ohio State

 Sermon transferred to Ohio State University as a graduate student in 2020.
 In the 2020 Big Ten Championship Game against Northwestern University, Sermon's 331 rushing yards were the most in a single game by an Ohio State player and the highest ever in a Football Bowl Subdivision championship game.
-He was the game's MVP.
-In the 2021 Sugar Bowl versus Clemson, Sermon rushed for 193 yards and scored a rushing touchdown along with catching 4 passes for 61 yards in a 49-28 victory.
-In the 2021 National Championship Game against Alabama, Sermon got injured on the first play of the game and did not return.
+In the 2021 Sugar Bowl versus Clemson, Sermon rushed for 193 yards and scored a rushing touchdown along with catching 4 passes for 61 yards in a 49–28 victory.
+In the 2021 National Championship Game against Alabama, Sermon got injured on the first play of the game and did not return in the 52–24 loss.